 Capital assets, which are defined by the Authority as assets with an initial, individual cost of more than \$3,000 and an estimated useful life beyond one year, are stated at cost, net of accumulated depreciation.
 Depreciation is calculated using the straight-line method over an estimated useful life of 5 to 30 years.
 Maintenance and repair costs are expensed as incurred.
-The Project does not own land, only the building and improvements.
+The Project does not own land, only the building on the land and therefore there are no nondepreciable capital assets disclosed.
 The Project's building is pledged as security for notes payable.